fzhiy/fzhiy.github.io/_pages/service.md

 #### Main Honors and Awards

+- China Scholarship Council and University of Exeter Scholarships, 2023.
 - Second-class Academic Scholarship of Fujian Normal University, 2022.
 - Outstanding Graduate of Hunan Province, Outstanding Graduate of HNUST, 2020.
 - Outstanding Undergraduate Graduation Thesis of College, 2020.